 - While interviews over meals are much less common (and virtually non-existent during periods we are required to work remotely), please know that the same rules apply to a meal as those in an office.
 The setting may be more casual, but remember that it is a business meal and you are being watched carefully.

 - Use the interview to develop common ground with your interviewer.
 Follow your interviewer’s lead in both the selection of food and etiquette.

 - Avoid messy foods and do not drink alcohol at any point in this part of the interview process.

 - This form of interview was more common in sales positions and is rare today.
 However, you should be aware of the signals.
 The stress interview is usually a deliberate attempt to see how you handle yourself under pressure.

 - The interviewer may also lapse into silence at some point during the questioning.
 This may be an attempt to unnerve you.
 Sit silently until the interviewer resumes the questions.
-If a minute goes by, ask if he/she needs clarification of your last comment.
+If a minute goes by, ask if the interviewer needs clarification of your last comment.

 - The Day Before

 Preparation is definitely the key to a successful interview.
 Most interviewers will make a decision about you in the first 30 seconds of the interview.
 Your level of professionalism and the mannerisms you exude are very important throughout the interview process.
 The way you enter a room, the clothes and accessories you wear, the way you shake hands, and your tone of voice all create an impression.

 Researching the organization, as well as networking with any contacts there, will help organize your efforts as you prepare to meet company representatives.
 What should you do in the 24 hours before your interview?
 Here are a few last-minute tips to help you get yourself together before the interview.